alexprengere/currencyconverter/README.rst

 The converter can use different sources as long as the format is the same.

 Note that the currency converter does not query the API in real time, to avoid the overhead of the HTTP request.
 It uses embedded data in the library, which might not be up to date.
-If you need the latest data, please refer to the last section.
+If you need the latest data, please refer to the *data* section.

 Installation
 ------------